Recipe Overview

 Notes

-- Recipe can easily be doubled (refer to my Homemade Meatballs recipe for proportions).
+- Make ahead: This recipe can easily be doubled (refer to my Homemade Meatballs recipe for proportions).
+Since ground beef and pork often are sold in 16 oz. packages, it really makes sense to make a double batch.
 Fry the meatballs in batches or freeze uncooked meatballs as directed below.

 Video